In this document you will find:

 ISAs

-From 1 December 2015 first time buyers can open a help to buy ISA to help save for their first home.
-The Government will contribute a 25% bonus, up to £3,000 per ISA which is paid when the funds are used to buy the home.
+From 1 December 2015 to 30 November 2019 first time buyers could open a Help to buy ISA to help save for their first home.
+The Government contributed a 25% bonus, up to £3,000 per ISA payable when the funds are used to buy the home.
+Though phased out in November 2019 the Help to buy ISA is still operating for existing account holders.

-From 6 April 2017 UK resident individuals aged between 18 and 40 may open a lifetime ISA to save up to £4,000 per year.
+From 6 April 2017 UK resident individuals aged between 18 and 40 may open a Lifetime ISA to save up to £4,000 per year.
+The first payment is made before you reach 40.
 The Government will contribute a 25% bonus up to £1,000 per year.
+Savers can invest up to £4,000 each year, until the age of 50.
 The funds can be withdrawn from age 60 onwards or when the saver is terminally ill.
 The savings may also be used to help purchase the saver’s first home worth up to £450,000, after the account has been open for at least 12 months.
 The Government bonus will be lost if the funds are accessed for other purposes.

 Premium Bonds